BattletechModders/Abilifier/README.md

 Does not need to be paired with ResolveCost or use the Resolverator module as discussed below.

+### TriggersUniversalCooldown

+An optional new field in AbilityDefs "TriggersUniversalCooldown" determines whether an ability triggers the vanilla "mini cooldown" when activated.
+Vanilla behavior = true, where activating an ability makes all other abilities unavailable for that activation.
+Adding this field and setting it to false in the AbilityDef will prevent that ability from triggering a mini cooldown for all other abilities.

 ## New Module - Resolverator!

 If enabled, this module tracks resolve separately per-pilot rather than as a team.
 In addition, <i>regular</i> abilities can now have a resolve cost associated with them.
 Abilities' resolve cost is dictated by adding a "ResolveCost" field to the AbilityDef: